-• One of the most exciting findings from this research is that students enrolled in CTE programs, and their parents, are incredibly satisfied with their education.

-- As you can see, 55% of parents and students are very satisfied with their school experience, compared to only 27% of those not enrolled in CTE programs. - 92% of current parents/students are satisfied with their school experience, compared to only 78% of prospective parents/students. - Not only are they satisfied with their overall experiences, they are very satisfied with many things that are unique to CTE like: the opportunity to learn real-world skills, earn college credits and explore career areas, opportunities that often aren't a part of a more traditional high school experience.
+- One of the most exciting findings from this research is that students enrolled in CTE programs, and their parents, are incredibly satisfied with their education. - As you can see, 55% of parents and students are very satisfied with their school experience, compared to only 27% of those not enrolled in CTE programs. - Not only are the satisfied with their overall experiences, they are very satisfied with many things that are unique to CTE, like the opportunity to learn real world skills, earn college credits, and explore career areas, opportunities that often aren't a part of a more traditional high school experience.